bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - $Im$ is the nation's import

 Notes about the components
-- $C$ includes spending by households on good and service but excludes the purchase of the house iteself because it might be ``produced" in a different year
+- $C$ includes spending by households on good and service but excludes the purchase of the house iteself because it might be "produced" in a different year
 - $I$ includes spending on goods that will be used to produce future goods (like inventory) but excluded spending on financial assets
 - $G$ includes spending on the goods and services purchased by the government but excludes tranfer of payments like unemployment insurance benefits
 - $Ex$ increases GDP while $Im$ decreases GDP